 Dr. Dustin Johnson

-Coordinator for M.Ed. in the

-Educational Leadership and Add-On

-License - Educational Administration

-Associate Professor of Education
+Chair, Department of Leadership

+Studies

 336.841.9450

 djohnson@highpoint.edu

 The program for the Master of Education in Educational Leadership prepares experienced K-12 teachers to serve as educational leaders in 21st Century schools.
 It is intended to relate to the needs of educators in both theory and practice.
 It is designed for candidates who have a baccalaureate K-12 teaching license and at least three years of successful public/private school experience.
 The program requires 36 credits including a sequence of three internship experiences, totaling 6 credits.
 In order to be licensed by the state, candidates must demonstrate proficiency on a set of evidences which are aligned to the Education Leadership coursework and the internship experiences.
 Evidences will be evaluated by a faculty/public school review team at the conclusion of each internship experience.
 The curriculum provides foundations in the principles of school executive leadership and organizational management, strategies for improving school culture and using data for improvement.